RetroDECK/ES-DE/USERGUIDE-DEV.md

 The **Needs BIOS** column indicates if additional BIOS/system ROMs are required, as should be explained by the emulator documentation.
 Good starting points for such documentation are [https://docs.libretro.com](https://docs.libretro.com) and [https://docs.libretro.com/library/bios](https://docs.libretro.com/library/bios)

 For additional details regarding which game file extensions are supported per system, refer to the es_systems.xml files [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml).
 Normally the extensions setup in these files should cover everything that the emulators support.
 For systems that have alternative emulators defined, the list of extensions is a combination of what is supported by all the emulators.
-This approach is necessary as you want to be able to see all games for each system while potentially testing and switching between different emulators, either system-wide or on a per game basis.
+This approach is necessary as you want to be able to see all games for each system while potentially testing and switching between different emulators, either system-wide or on a per-game basis.

 If you generated the ROMs directory structure when first starting ES-DE, the systeminfo.txt files located in each game system directory will also contain information about the emulators and supported file extensions.